blttkgl/compressionHeatingModel/README.md

 ![equation](https://latex.codecogs.com/png.image?\dpi{110}&space;\dot{m}&space;=&space;\frac{\rho}{P}\frac{dP_m}{dt},)

 where P<sub>0,m</sub> is the desired motored pressure value at the TDC, t<sub>c</sub> is the time it takes for one crank rotation, t<sub>0</sub> is the time at the TDC point and g and n are model constants for matching the engine geometry.
+Note that this model introduces mass to your system through a mass source term to increase/decrease the pressure instead of changing the system volume.
+Therefore, while your species mass fractions are conserved, your mass is not.
+This may be an issue especially if you are interested with doing an emission analysis in ppm units.

 <p align="center">
     <img src="motoredP.png" alt="drawing" width="600"/>